chauff/cse1500-web-transcripts/README.md

   - [A brief history of HTTP](https://hpbn.co/brief-history-of-http/).
   - [Browser fingerprinting](https://arstechnica.com/security/2017/02/now-sites-can-fingerprint-you-online-even-when-you-use-multiple-browsers/) showcases how seemingly innocuous data can identify users.
   - [A crash course on HTTP and DNS by Mozilla (among other things)](https://hacks.mozilla.org/2018/05/a-cartoon-intro-to-dns-over-https/).
+  - A detailed overview of the [history of web standards](https://www.smashingmagazine.com/2019/01/web-standards-guide/) and how to make use of them.
 - Relevant scientific publications:
   - Ihm, S. and Pai, V.S., 2011.
 [Towards understanding modern web traffic](https://dl.acm.org/citation.cfm?id=2068845).
 In Proceedings of the 2011 ACM SIGCOMM conference on Internet measurement conference (pp. 295-312).
 ACM.
   - Naylor, D., Finamore, A., Leontiadis, I., Grunenberger, Y., Mellia, M., Munafò, M., Papagiannaki, K. and Steenkiste, P., 2014.
 [The cost of the S in HTTPS](https://dl.acm.org/citation.cfm?id=2674991).
 In Proceedings of the 10th ACM International on Conference on emerging Networking Experiments and Technologies (pp. 133-140).